-***This was not written by me, it was posted for your convenience from:
+***This was not written by me, it was posted from: The National Center for Victims of Crime***

 Child Sexual Abuse Statistics

 The prevalence of child sexual abuse is difficult to determine because it is often not reported; experts agree that the incidence is far greater than what is reported to authorities.
 CSA is also not uniformly defined, so statistics may vary.
 Statistics below represent some of the research done on child sexual abuse.

 The U.S. Department of Health and Human Services’ Children’s Bureau report Child Maltreatment 2010 found that 9.2% of victimized children were sexually assaulted (page 24).

 Studies by David Finkelhor, Director of the Crimes Against Children Research Center, show that:

 - 1 in 5 girls and 1 in 20 boys is a victim of child sexual abuse;

 - Self-report studies show that 20% of adult females and 5-10% of adult males recall a childhood sexual assault or sexual abuse incident;